destinyae/docs-4/docs/1.concepts/protocol/access-keys.md

 2. `method_names` (Optional): The contract's **methods** the key allows to call.
 If omitted, all methods can be called
 3. `allowance` (Optional): The **amount of NEAR** allowed to be spent on [gas](gas.md).
 If omitted, the key can consume **unlimited** as gas

-Function-Call keys have the main purpose of being shared, so third-parties can make contract calls in your name.
+Function-Call keys have the main purpose of being shared, so third parties can make contract calls in your name.
 This is useful in [multiple scenarios as we will see below](#benefits-of-function-call-keys).

 :::tip
 `Function-Call` keys are secure to share, as they only permit calls to a specific contract and prohibit NEAR token transfers.